Kenya Concert

 News

-During the event, activist Boniface Mwangi acknowledged that the government is now paying attention, but expressed sorrow over the casualties suffered for this cause.
+During the event, activist Boniface Mwangi acknowledged that the government is now paying attention but expressed sorrow over the casualties suffered for this cause.
 Holding signs with messages like “RIP Comrades” and “We pledge to persevere,” the youth in attendance vocally demanded Ruto’s resignation.

 This concert coincided with Saba Saba Day on July 7, an anniversary that marks the beginning of similar protests in 1990, which ultimately led to the restoration of multi-party politics in Kenya after pressure on the government of former leader Daniel Arap Moi.
+The echoes of Saba Saba resonate deeply within Kenya’s political landscape, serving as a reminder of the power of collective action and the enduring struggle for democratic reforms.
+The 1990 protests, fueled by economic hardship and a desire for greater political freedoms, marked a pivotal moment in the nation’s history.

 What's your reaction?